davismcc/SingleCellOmics_Heidelberg_Apr2017/README.md

     1. Variation by feature / cell type
     1. Dimension reduction
     1. Clustering

+We will manage the data processing and analysis "pipeline" using [snakemake](http://snakemake.readthedocs.io/en/stable/).

+## Data

+The aim will be for you to analyze the data you generate during the course in Heidelberg.

+However, in case that data is unavailable for any reason and to have an alternative dataset that is processed and ready for analysis, we also have access to a small dataset from Stephen Clark and colleagues at the Babraham Institute, Cambridge.
+This dataset consists of 15 cells from mouse embryos.

+1. Raw `fastq` files are available at this [link](https://www.dropbox.com/sh/1wy3gw7fpil73dd/AADIOGvbsYNdt45KnaHahmqqa?dl=0) (6GB; password required, which will be shared on the course Slack channel).
+Only if you want to work from raw `fastq` files (substantial computation needed) and have a high-bandwidth connection, download the files at the link and save to `data/fastq`.
+2. Merged `Bismark` files are available at this [link](https://www.dropbox.com/sh/b3v55pdkkimo13s/AAA4gH-6uCxMqFSbFM72rwLna?dl=0) (76MB; password required).
+Download and copy these to `data/bismark/merged`.
+3. Summarized, annotated methylation results that we will use for analysis are available in the results folder of this repository (we will generate these ourselves during the course).

 ## Software requirements:
 * `R` >=3.3.0 with packages: